*The Lizard Lifeboat Station will be closed until further notice.

 When the first boathouse opened at Kilcobben in 1961 the station became known as The Lizard-Cadgwith Lifeboat Station.
 In 1987 the name was officially changed by the RNLI to its present name The Lizard Lifeboat Station.

-A series of boats have served the stations over the years ranging from the original six-oared, 30ft Anna Maria costing the princely sum of £135 in 1859, to the £550,000 47ft (14.3 metres) Tyne class twin-engined David Robinson to the present £2.7m Tamar class all-weather lifeboat 53ft (16.3metres), RNLB Rose.
+A series of boats have served both stations over the years ranging from the original six-oared, 30ft Anna Maria costing the princely sum of £135 in 1859, to the £550,000 47ft (14.3 metres) Tyne class twin-engined David Robinson and now the latest and current serving lifeboat the £2.7m Tamar class all-weather lifeboat 53ft (16.3metres), RNLB Rose.

 Length: 16.3 metres